fraisai/PyDFreader/README.md

 # PyDFreader
 Get the audiobook experience without shelling the Audible bucks!
-Python program that lets you select a PDF, the page you would like to have start reading from, and then an automated voice reads your PDF out loud.
+Python program that lets you select a PDF and the initial page you would like the reader to begin reading and then an automated voice/speaker reads your PDF out loud.

 Instructions
 1. Choose your desired PDF that contains text you want read out loud.
 This can be a PDF of your textbook for class, a PDF of a science paper, an ebook, etc.